madetech/testground/README.md

  3. SSH into vagrant with `vagrant ssh`
  4. Change into project dir with `cd /var/www`
  5. Install dependencies with `bundle install` (if you get an "is not installed" error run `rbenv local 2.2.1` and try again)
- 7. Setup DB with `bundle exec rake db:create db:schema:load db:migrate db:seed`
+ 7. Setup DB with `bundle exec rake db:setup`
  8. Start development server with `bundle exec rails s`
  9. Navigate to [http://localhost:3000](http://localhost:3000)